tomandphil123/LastManStanding/docs/functional-spec/functional-spec.md

 ## 2.4 Constraints
 ### Site Speed
 As the site will have a lot of different features/components, the site speed will be a constraint.
-A main contributor to slow site speed are images.
+The main contributor to slow site speed are images.
 In order to ensure the site speed is timely, all images being displayed will be compressed before uploading to the site.

 ### Accessibility
 As the site will be used by a large number of users, it must be very accessible.
 In order to ensure that the site is accessible a number of tools will be used such as Lighthouse.
 The library we are using for design is MaterialUI, this has built-in accessibility.